-2016 2015 Net cash provided by operating activities \$ 5,759,602 \$ 671,742 Net cash (used in) provided by investing activities (1,699,359) 481,270 Net cash used in financing activities (2,888,004) (1,850,498)
+2017 2016 Net cash provided by operating activities \$ 6,420,723 \$ 5,759,602 Net cash used in investing activities (4,202,411) (1,699,359) Net cash used in financing activities (2,191,793) (2,888,004)

 Net cash provided by operating activities fluctuates between periods primarily as a result of differences in sales and net income, provisions for income taxes, the timing of the collection of accounts receivable, purchase of inventory, and payment of accounts payable.
-The increase in net cash provided by operating activities primarily relates to an increase in trade receivable collections and a decline in inventory purchases due to the timing of production jobs, offset by an increase in cash paid for both federal income tax deposits and payments to vendors.
-Net cash provided by investing activities decreased in the twelve months of fiscal 2016 due to the timing and reinvestment of matured investment securities.
-The increase in cash used in financing activities is due primarily to the dividend payable at June 30, 2015, paid in the twelve months ended June 30, 2016.
+The increase in net cash provided by operating activities primarily relates to a decrease in cash paid to vendors due to the timing of inventory purchases, as well as, the decrease in federal income tax deposits paid, resulting from lower net income.
+This was offset by a reduction in cash generated from company sales with selling, general, and administrative expenses remaining comparable.
+Net cash used in investing activities increased in the twelve months of fiscal year 2017 primarily due to an increase in the purchase of investment securities.
+The decrease in cash used in financing activities is due primarily to the fact that cash expended for the twelve months ended June 30, 2016 included the dividend payable at June 30, 2015.
+In addition, fewer shares were purchased from the Company's ESOP during the fiscal year ended 2017 compared with the same period in 2016.